Buying a house is likely to be the biggest purchase of your life so it is important that you choose your new property carefully.

 - Has the seller already found a property to move to, or are they actively looking, this will indicate their motivation to move.

-- If the property is a flat how much are the service charges and ground rent.
+- If the property is a flat how much is the service charge and ground rent.

 - If the property is leasehold how many years left on the lease.